rusty-fast-solvers/hyksort/README.md

 cargo build && mpirun -n <nprocs> target/<debug/release>/parallel_tests
 ```

-## Archer 2

-Scaling experiments have been performed on Archer 2, with 6 billion integers on 64 ranks spread across 32 nodes being sorted in approximately 20 seconds.

-Caveats for compiling on Archer2:

-- Avoid OpenFFI, and use UCX instead for the networking layer.
-UCX is better optimised for sending large packets.
-- Prefer the AMD AOCC compiler environment.

 ## References

 [1] Sundar, H., Malhotra, D., & Biros, G. (2013, June).
 Hyksort: a new variant of hypercube quicksort on distributed memory architectures.
 In Proceedings of the 27th international ACM conference on international conference on supercomputing (pp. 293-302).